How it works

 sudo ./install.sh client

-/etc/rs-backup/client-config as root and replace the value of
+/etc/rs-backup/client-config, edit it as root and replace the value of

 REMOTE_HOST with the hostname or IP address of your NAS.